isaacbernat/pycrastinate/README.md

 Pycrastinate
 ============
+Tired of TODOs from people who have not touched that code in years?
+What about FIXMEs?

-TODOs are meant to be done... at some point.
-This is why they were written in first place, right?
-Pycrastinate is a **language-agnostic** tool which helps you accomplish that goal and keep your codebase under control -- effortlessly!
+Pycrastinate is a **language-agnostic** tool that helps you keep your codebase (whether it is legacy or new) under control without any extra effort on your part.

 Requirements
 ------------